Removing Carpet from Stairs

 In today’s post, I want to talk about removing carpet from stairs and figuring out how to fix base molding issues that occur where the stair treads and risers meet with the landing.
 I also have a second follow-up post about refinishing stairs that were carpeted where I address refinishing or painting/staining the hardwood stairs.

-In the end, it’s all worth it because it’s a million times better than before and hardwood is so much easier to keep clean than carpet.
+In the end, it was all worth it to me because the stairs are a million times better than before and hardwood is so much easier to keep clean than carpet.

 How to remove carpet from stairs